Thalhammer/snowman/README.md

 In the future I might build a website similar to the original kitt.ai website where people can train their personal models using a nice UI, as well as an option to share audio samples for building universal models, but this is still in the far future.

+### Personal models
+Training personal models is now possible using the `enroll` utility build along the library.
+While the resulting model is not bit identical with models trained using the original library, it is identical to 5 digits of precision.
+The remaining differences are most likely a result of rounding errors within the process and should not affect the performance of the model.

 ### Contributing